nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding deadlines

-// Describe the action and its outcome.
 Add task which has deadlines to your task list.

-// Give examples of usage

 Example: `deadline Prepare Presentation /by 05/09/2024 0930`

-// A description of the expected outcome goes here
 The deadline gets added to the list for you to check off later

 ```